dougiefresh1233/MyoTurtle/README.md

 # MyoTurtle
-#Run Turtle3.py for latest version
+#Run Turtle2.py for latest version
 #move arm down to go faster and up to go slower
 #move arm across body to turn
+#Myo Python Devtools are included